City of Sanctuary Response to the Immigration Plan

 The Government has announced a six week consultation on these proposals, through an online platform where organisations and individuals can submit their input up until 6th May.
 You can also see the questions in advance here.

-Our incredible partners at Asylum Matters will be pulling together guidance for organisations and individuals who want to respond to the consultation and will be holding a webinar.
+Our incredible partners at Asylum Matters have published guidance for organisations and individuals who want to respond to the consultation and will be holding a webinar.
 City of Sanctuary UK will produce a brief appendix with some specific messages on welcome and the importance of City of Sanctuary values/principles.

 Whilst we believe it is important to submit a consultation response if you are able to, we need to be realistic and realise it is unlikely to achieve the changes we want to see.
 For anyone wanting to engage with the media on the proposed plans please check out the IMIX guidance here.